-Electives fo or PHI Major 9 Credit Hours
+Elective PHI Courses 9 Credit Hours

 PHI 219 Asian Philosophy 3

 PHI 302 Symbolic Logic 3

 PHI 323 Philosophy of the Arts 3

 PHI 327 Political Philosophy 3

 PHI 371 Philosophy of God 3

-PHI 373 Philosophical Counseling 3

-PHI 375 Special Topics 3
+PHI 375 Topics 3

 PHI 395 Classical & Contemporary Virtue Ethics 3

-PHI 423 Existentialism 3

-PHI 430 Source Works 3
+PHI 430 Great Thinkers 3

 PHI 431 Gandhi 3

 PHI 432 Nietzsche 3

 PHI 444 Environmental Ethics 3

-PHI 475 Advanced Special Topics 3
+PHI 475 Advanced Topics 3

-Bachelor of Arts in Theology & Religious Studies
+Bachelor of Arts in Theology & Mission

-Grounded in the Roman Catholic theological tradition and the charism of the Society of the Divine Word, the Bachelor of Arts degree in Theology and Religious Studies offers an integrated program of intellectual development, personal faith formation, and practical training for ministry.
+Grounded in the Roman Catholic theological tradition and the charism of the Society of the Divine Word, the Bachelor of Arts degree in Theology & Mission Studies offers an integrated program of intellectual development, personal faith formation, and practical training for ministry.
 This program facilitates the acquisition of the academic knowledge, critical skills, and spiritual dispositions essential for integrating traditional Church teaching with contemporary pastoral issues encountered in ministerial practice.
 In preparation for ministry in intercultural and international missionary contexts, the curriculum takes distinctively SVD approaches to spirituality and mission with regard to the following: (1) academic study; (2) spiritual formation in community; (3) intercultural competence; (4) leadership training skills, and; (5) the dynamic integration of ministerial practice and theological reflection.
 Graduates will be prepared to serve the Church in diverse cultural and local contexts, to engage in primary and new evangelization, and to exercise collaborative leadership in a variety of parochial and ecclesial ministries.

-- Articulate the basic doctrines, traditions, and scriptural interpretations of the Church - Distinguish between official Church teaching and theological opinion, recognizing how these find expression in diverse cultural contexts - Integrate academic learning, spiritual formation, and theological reflection as foundations for pastoral ministry - Apply appropriate methods of lay ministry, education, and faith formation within particular contexts in local churches - Develop requisite attitudes and skills for dialogue with persons in ecumenical, interreligious, intercultural, and secular contexts.
+- Articulate the fundamental doctrines, traditions, and scriptural interpretations of the Church. - Distinguish between official Church teaching and theological opinion, recognizing how these find expression in diverse cultural contexts. - Develop knowledge and skills necessary for faith-filled dialogue in ecumenical, interreligious, intercultural, and secular mission settings. - Apply appropriate methods of theological analysis within local contexts.